 Sampling.
 Copilot programs are meant to monitor arbitrary C programs.
+They do so by periodically sampling symbol values.
+(Copilot samples variables, arrays, and the return values of side-effect free functions-sampling arbitrary structures is future work.)
+For a Copilot program compiled to C, symbols become inscope when arbitrary C code is linked with the code generated by the Copilot compiler.
+Copilot provides the operator extern to introduce an external symbol to sample.
+The operator types a string denoting the C symbol.

-They do so by sampling values.
-Concretely, the values are from in-scope symbols in a linked C program.
-Copilot samples variables, arrays, and side-effect free functions (sampling arbitrary structures is future work).
-The operator extern takes a C symbol and a possible list of values for use by the interpreter.
-For example, the following stream samples the C variable e0 of type uint8-t to create each new stream index.
-For example, if e0 takes the values 2, 4, 6, ... the stream ext has the values 1, 3, 7, 13, ....
+Copilot can be interpreted as well as compiled.
+When interpreted, representative values are expected to be supplied by the programmer.
+For example, the following stream samples the C variable e0 of type uint8\t to create each new stream index.
+If e0 takes the values 2, 4, 6, 8, ... the stream ext has the values 1, 3, 7, 13, ....